marin-community/marin/README-internal.md

 ## Ray Cluster + Job Submission

 Once authenticated for GCP, all other work happens through our [Ray Cluster](https://docs.ray.io/en/latest/cluster/getting-started.html).
-The entire cluster configuration is stored in [`infra/marin-cluster.yaml`](./infra/marin-cluster-template.yaml). **Ray uses this file as the single-source of truth for all cluster operations** -- you can think of this file as an alternative to managing your own SSH keys, remembering the IP address of the cluster head node, what port the dashboard is running on, etc.
+The entire cluster configuration template is stored in [`infra/marin-cluster-template.yaml`](./infra/marin-cluster-template.yaml). **Ray uses this file as the single-source of truth for all cluster operations** -- you can think of this file as an alternative to managing your own SSH keys, remembering the IP address of the cluster head node, what port the dashboard is running on, etc. For more info about this template and connecting to specific clusters, see [`infra/README.md`](./infra/REEADME.md).

 There are two steps necessary for 1) establishing a connection to the cluster and 2) submitting/monitoring jobs on the cluster. **You will need at least two terminal processes running for the following steps** (make sure to activate your